leekelleher/umbraco-contentment/.github/README.md

 ### Support

-I've been doing open source for a long time.
-I have suffered my fair share of burnout and empathy fatigue.
+I'll try to help the best I can, but I've been doing open source for a long time, and I have suffered my fair share of burnout and empathy fatigue.

 I reserve the right to address bug reports or feature requests **in my own time**, or ignore them completely.